Fare: Traditional Italian - American

 Recommended For: Old world diners who enjoy traditional Italian BYOB with "Old World" ambiance.

 La Cipollina Ristorante is a long time Freehold Italian restaurant, popular with devoted patrons who come to enjoy "Old World" style dining and amenities.

 One of the first fine dining Italian restaurants in Freehold, established by founder, co-owner, and Executive chef Anthony Braica, La Cipollina is currently one of the few "Old School" family run Italian restaurants in the Freehold area that have managed to survive the influx of new trendy restaurants, with creative, well-executed menus.

-While it still has many of the qualities of a fine dining restaurant ( such as tuxedo clad waiters, pseudo Roman white columns, table linens, etc. ), in recent years they have fallen behind restaurant industry trends such as the movement towards casual, industrial chic ambiance, commitment to fresh farm to table ingredients, and wild caught, fresh seafood, etc.
+While it still maintains many of the characteristics of an "Old World" fine dining restaurant (such as tuxedo clad waiters, pseudo-Roman white columns, table linens, etc.), as a result in recent years they have fallen behind restaurant industry trends such as the movement towards casual, industrial chic ambiance, commitment to fresh farm to table ingredients, and the use of meats without anti-biotics and growth hormones.

-The decor is attractive with softly lit background lighting, exposed brick walls, and a walled mirror at the rear of the main dining area providing a cozy, inviting atmosphere.
+The decor is "Old World" dated attractive with softly lit background lighting, exposed brick walls, and a walled mirror at the rear of the main dining area providing a cozy, inviting atmosphere.
+Tables set with white linen.
 The soft background music is from a past era, mainly Frank Sinatra, Louie Prima, Dean Martin, etc.

 The dining patrons tend to be older, typically in their sixties and seventies, with many of them being loyal repeat customers.